daaronr/micro-giving-pub/osborne_rubinstein_notes/chapter1_britt.md

 ### 2.1 Utility functions

+>Formally, let X be the set of all the alternatives an individual might face.
+A choice problem is a nonempty subset A of X , from which the individual chooses an alternative.
+A choice function describes the individual’s choice for every possible choice problem.
 >Given a set X, a choice problem for X is a nonempty subset of X and a choice function for X associates with every choice problem A ⊆ X a single member of A (the member chosen).

 **Britt questions:**
 - What does 'nonempty' means in this context?
 Is it just a 'fancy' word to describe that the subset of X exist?
+- What does the subset 'A' actually means in this context?
+Does it means one of the alternative choices?

 >max{u(x):x ∈A}
 >Note that if two individuals have two different strict preference relations and, given any set A choose alternatives in A that are best according to these prefer- ence relations, then their corresponding choice functions differ.
 That is, if for two alternatives x and y one individual prefers x to y and the other prefers y to x , then the choice function of the first individual assigns x to the problem {x , y } and the choice function of the second individual assigns y to this set.